Follow Us

 Our Vestry

 The Vestry of any Episcopal Church is the lay governing body of the church.
 The 'vestry' is named for the room in which vestments were stored in English churches long ago.
 The governing body used to meet in that room; hence the group became known as the "vestry."
 Because the Episcopal Church practices a representative governance (much like our congress), vestry members are elected for three year terms.
-At St. Gabriel's, we have nine vestry members.
+At St. Gabriel's, we have seven vestry members.
 Each year, three members rotate off of the vestry and three new members are elected.
 The election of new members happens every year at our Annual Meeting in December.

 The work of a vestry member is manifold.
 They oversee the financial administration and health of the parish.
 Each member serves as a liaison to a particular aspect of the church's life and they communicate with the parish about the ongoing joys and challenges of the parish.
 The Senior Warden is often called the "rector's warden" and serves as a confidant for the rector.
 The Senior Warden also serves as a liaison between the rector and the rest of the vestry.
 The Junior Warden is the "people's warden" and serves as a liaison between the congregation, the rector, and the rest of the vestry.